Route messages

 Message specific routing using the Gateway field

-In the example above you can use the GSM Modem on COM1 as a primary gateway and the Clickatell Gateway as the backup gateway by setting the Gateway field to GSM Modem on COM1;Clickatell Gateway.
+In the first example below you can use the GSM Modem on COM1 as a primary gateway and the Clickatell Gateway as the backup gateway by setting the Gateway field to GSM Modem on COM1;Clickatell Gateway:2.
 The gateway GSM Modem on COM10 is not used for this message.

 Using message specific routing in the Web Connector: